Stuycs-K/final-project-4-lei-jady-shorecoloni-constanza/WORKLOG.md

 Got images of cards to work (replaced rectangles), added picture of the back of the card for opponents' cards and deck Actually when return/enter is pressed the selected hand is not removed, but the cards at the end of the deck are

 ### May 31, 2024

+Changed all java files to pde, got image display to work (each card has PImage variable)

+### June 1 & 2, 2024

+added display method to game class to display everyone's hands, and cards on the table.
+Draw runs every 70 frames to make game visible

+### June 3 (&4), 2024

+worked on allowing players to pass and restarting round when everyone passes

 ## Jady Lei